 Simply name your document and then attach your drawing and save.

 Now, under the documents section of my item I have an uploaded document with a pdf attached.

 With just some simple setup we are now tracking all our engineering drawings along with a full revision history.
-Stay tuned for our next Exact Macola 10 Tech Tip blog post where we will demonstrate how to take the drawings that we are now storing and controlling in Exact Macola 10 and link those to a workspace so a user may open up the current active drawing from a shop floor or production workspace!
+Stay tuned for our next ECi Macola 10 Tech Tip blog post where we will demonstrate how to take the drawings that we are now storing and controlling in ECi Macola 10 and link those to a workspace so a user may open up the current active drawing from a shop floor or production workspace!